-We might be wise to take a deep breath, close our eyes, find our way back to that collective vision of raising caring and empathetic young people, and make a concrete plan to get there.
+We might be wise to take a deep breath, close our eyes, find our way back to that collective vision of raising empathetic young people.
+When we do, let’s dig into ways to funnel that empathy into courageous action, and make a concrete plan to get there.

 Empathy is not just about being nice; it matters for a number of important reasons:

 - Empathy catalyzes courage.
 A recent study found that early adolescents with higher levels of empathy were more likely to be a powerful bystander and stand up to a bully in defense of someone outside of their friend group.

 - Empathy makes us happy.
 People with empathy have stronger social relationships, are better equipped to collaborate, and thrive in team environments.
 All of these traits make us social animals quite happy.

 - Empathy helps us solve collective problems.
 Putting yourself in someone else’s shoes spurs compassionate problem solving that is central to democracy.
 How do we live together in better ways?
 How do we find creative solutions to collective problems?

 We’ve written before about the development of empathy in young children, but what youth?
 How do we ensure that throughout adolescence our teens are widening their “circle of concern?”

 We used to think that empathy was fully formed in childhood.
 But as our understanding of the adolescent brain has grown, we now know that the complex set of skills that enable young people to consider things from another perspective, identify emotions in self and others, and manage emotional responses, continue to grow and develop throughout the teen years.